Korea Beyond K-pop for International Families

 For many international families today, Korea often first appears through entertainment.

-education
+education and discipline

 wellness culture

-Yet over time, many families begin recognizing that meaningful Korea experiences often emerge not from sightseeing alone, but from observing how people actually live inside contemporary Korean society.
+But over time, many families begin realizing that meaningful Korea experiences rarely come from sightseeing alone.

 The Emotional Rhythm of Contemporary Korea